Workplace Tech Trends in 2022

 There was some concerning data recently revealed by the UK National Cyber Security Centre, which showed that there were three times as many ransomware attacks in the first quarter of 2021 as there were in the whole of 2019!

-Ransomware attacks which target critical infrastructure is undoubtedly on the rise, costing companies billions worldwide.
+Ransomware attacks which target critical infrastructure are undoubtedly on the rise, costing companies billions worldwide.
 In a recent survey, 61% of UK companies expect to see an increase in reportable ransomware incidents this year.
-It was also found that almost two-thirds of UK organisations (63%) are increasing their cyber security budgets in 2022.
+It was also found that almost two-thirds of UK organisations (63%) are increasing their cybersecurity budgets in 2022.

 In December 2021, the UK Government published its new National Cyber Strategy for 2022 , which calls on all parts of society to play their part in reinforcing the UK’s economic and strategic strengths in cyberspace.
 There is a pressing urgency for organisations to develop robust cybersecurity strategies and security cultures to prevent critical disruption.
 Advances in AI and their predictive powers will come into play here as well as the hiring of skilled cybersecurity professionals.